 The Sync4j Server DS comes with a number of default databases to which one can synchronize.
 Some databases can be accessed with different URIs and depend on the format of the data that is synchronized.
-The following databases are set by default:
+The following databases are set by default (and are case sensitive):